avraham/hass_radarr_sonarr_search_by_voice/README.md

 - Call script from Home Assistant (see folder example)

 # Bonus
-- Create an IFTTT applet for cancelling last movie added to radarr by this script. (see folder example)
+- Create an IFTTT applet for removing last movie added to radarr by this script in case of a mistake. (see folder example)